Musicians: Is it Taboo to Pledge to Your Own Kickstarter?

 They’re Always Watching

 Did you notice the graph above?
-It’s from an awesome site called CanHeKick.it.
+It’s from an awesome site called CanHeKick.it (though it’s now defunct).
 There’s another Kickstarter tracking site called KickTraq.com that does a killer job of this as well.

 These sites are pretty new, so up until now, even if you did pledge to yourself, nobody could really find you out.
 Now it’s different a story.
 There’s always someone watching you.